Egerton Ryerson: Ryerson and residential schools

+Ryerson's views on the instruction of Indigenous children were shaped by his experience as a Methodist missionary among the Mississaugas and his hopes of integrating the Indigenous people as prosperous members of Canadian society.
+His views also fit the time when Canadian society did not consider the Indigenous peoples to be 'civilized'.
+He therefore had clear views on the curriculum and administration of schools for Indigenous children and considered them to be of the best benefit for such integration.

 In 1847, Ryerson was asked by George Vardon, the British Assistant Superintendent General of Indian Affairs, for his ideas as to "the best method of establishing and conducting Industrial Schools for the benefit of the Aboriginal Indian Tribes."
-This was following the 1844 Bagot Report and the 1846 Conference of the Narrows, a conference to update indigenous communities on the establishment of manual labour day schools after Methodist and Ojibwe petitioning.
+This was following the 1844 Bagot Report and the 1846 Conference of the Narrows, a conference to update Indigenous communities on the establishment of manual labour day schools after Methodist and Ojibwe petitioning.
 The Methodists were given responsibility over the schools.

 Vardon was anxious about the project's prospect.
 Ryerson replied with a five-page handwritten letter, later printed in 1898 as an appendix to a report on residential schools by the Indian Affairs Department.
 Ryerson rejected the term "manual labour schools," and his recommendations include academic studies not needed for mere "manual labour."
-Ryerson foresaw a system that would assimilate indigenous youth into Canadian and Christian society.
+Ryerson foresaw a system that would assimilate Indigenous youth into Canadian and Christian society.
 He said that "It would be a gratifying result to see graduates of our Indian industrial schools become overseers of some the largest farms in Canada, nor will it be less gratifying to see them industrious and prosperous farmers on their own account."
 The academic subjects recommended were: reading, principles of the English language, arithmetic, elementary geometry, geography, history, natural history, agricultural chemistry, writing, drawing, vocal music, book keeping (especially farmers accounts), religion and morals.
-The schools were to be residential, involving eight to 12 hours a day of labour and two hours of instruction.
-The industrial schools should keep children from four to twelve years, be conducted in English, provide instruction in Christian religion and be run by Christian churches without government oversight.
+The schools were to be residential, involving eight to 12 hours a day of labour and two hours of instruction, with more instruction and less labour during the winter season.
+The industrial schools should keep children from four to eight years, be conducted in English, provide instruction in Christian religion and be run by Christian churches with limited government oversight.
+This was different from his proposals for the Ontario public system, which separated church and state, and that no child should go to a religious school against the wishes of their parents.
+However, he did not recommend forcing Indigenous children to attend the schools, nor punishing them for speaking their Indigenous languages, conditions later introduced by the government or school administrators.